Privacy

 Exchange of information with overseas parties.

 Some of the parties with which we exchange your personal information, including our partners, service providers and other third parties listed above, may be located outside Australia in countries including New Zealand, Thailand, China, Philippines, India, Singapore, the United States of America, United Kingdom, Spain, Israel and The Netherlands.
-When we do disclose and/or store personal information overseas, we protect that information with various security measures and contractual safeguards.

 Access and correction to your personal information.

-You may request access to the information we hold about you at any time by calling our Privacy Officer on 13 81 51 or emailing us at privacy@virginmoney.com.au.
+We take reasonable steps to ensure that your personal information is accurate, complete and up-to-date.
+You may request access to the personal information we hold about you at any time by calling us on 13 81 51 or emailing us at privacy@virginmoney.com.au

 Under certain circumstances, we may not tell you what personal information we hold about you or allow you to access that information, for example where the information relates to legal proceedings with you or where we are prevented by law from disclosing the information, or providing access would prejudice certain investigations.
-If one of the exceptions applies, we will consider whether the use of an intermediary is appropriate and would allow sufficient access to meet the needs of both parties.
-Where we do grant access to your information, we may charge you a fee for accessing your personal information.

 Under the Privacy Act, you also have a right to request that we correct information that you believe to be inaccurate, out of date, incomplete, irrelevant or misleading.
-If at any time you believe that personal information that we hold about you is inaccurate, out of date, incomplete, irrelevant or misleading, please advise us by calling our Privacy Officer on 13 81 51 or emailing us at privacy@virginmoney.com.au and we will take all reasonable steps to correct the information.
+If at any time you believe that personal information that we hold about you is inaccurate, out of date, incomplete, irrelevant or misleading, please advise us by calling us on 13 81 51 or emailing us at privacy@virginmoney.com.au and we will take all reasonable steps to correct the information.
 You can ask us to associate with the information held, a statement from you claiming that the information is not correct.

 If there is a denial of access to your personal information or a dispute as to the correctness of any personal information held, we will provide you with reasons for the denial or its refusal to correct the personal information.
 If you disagree with our decision for the denial or refusal to correct the personal information, you may request that we review the decision via our complaints handling procedures which are outlined below.